Jim-Qian/Tone_Emulator/README.md

 **Tone Emulator**

 This project will ingest the user's previous writing documents and then can be prompted to write new paragraphs in that user's voice.
+Currently the conversation is stateless (with each user input in the frontend).
+To make it not stateless, either 1) pass entire previous history as text with each user input or 2) store session ID in the backend (Redis/DB etc).

+This project uses LangChain, Tailwind CSS, and Alpine JS.

 ------
 **Code Structure:**